 The following description of The Toro Company Investment, Savings, and Employee Stock Ownership Plan (the Plan) is provided for general information purposes only.
 Participants should refer to the Plan document restated as of January 1, 2006 for more complete information.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA).
 Effective January 1, 2002, The Toro Company Employee Stock Ownership Plan was merged into The Toro Company Investment and Savings Plan to become The Toro Company Investment, Savings, and Employee Stock Ownership Plan.
 However, there continues to be an Employee Stock Ownership (ESOP) portion and a profit sharing portion of the Plan.
 Effective September 2, 2003, the Exmark Manufacturing Company, Inc. 401(k) Profit Sharing Plan was merged into the Plan.
 The Exmark Manufacturing Company, Inc. 401(k) Profit Sharing Plan offered loans to participants.
 Since loans are not offered under the Plan, outstanding loan balances were transferred as a result of the merger into the Plan and continue to be repaid by participants.
+Effective April 4, 2008, the Rain Master Irrigation Systems Inc, 410(k) Profit Sharing Plan was merged into the Plan.

-The primary purpose of the ESOP portion of the Plan is to provide employees who become participants in the Plan an opportunity to have their account balances invested in Common Stock of The Toro Company.
-The portions of participant accounts that hold Company Common Stock are included in the ESOP portion of the Plan.
+The primary purpose of the ESOP portion of the Plan is to provide employees who become participants in the Plan an opportunity to have their account balances invested in Common Stock of The Toro Company (the Company).
+The portions of participant accounts that hold Toro Company Common Stock are included in the ESOP portion of the Plan.
 The portions of participant accounts that do not hold such stock are included in the profit sharing portion of the Plan.